 The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

 Nara was the capital of Japan between 710 to 794 AD.
 The ancient city is one of the major tourist highlights in Japan and is famous for its tame deer ranging freely in the city.
-Right after Tokyo (make sure to read my guide) and Kyoto (you’ll find my guide here), Nara should be the third stop in your Japan itinerary.
-Believe me, there are just so many things to do in Nara and you would eternally blame yourself for not visiting.
+Right after Tokyo (make sure to read my guide) and Kyoto (you’ll find my guide here), Nara should be the third stop in your Japan itinerary and can easily be visited on a day trip from Kyoto (or Osaka).
+Believe me, there are just so many things to do in Nara and you would eternally blame yourself for not visiting this part of the Kansai area.
 Here is why:

-In Nara, you get the unique opportunity to delve into Japan’s most ancient past.
+In Nara Prefecture, you get the unique opportunity to delve into Japan’s most ancient past.
 Nara was the first permanent capital of the then still young Japanese Kingdome.
 Some might say, it never got surpassed.
-Colossal temples and intricate shrines survived the ages as a testament to its former glory.
-Hence the UNESCO, at least, declared it a World Heritage Site.
+Colossal Buddhist temples and intricate Shinto shrines survived the ages as a testament to its former glory.
+Hence the UNESCO declared it a World Heritage Site.

 As there are a loooot of temples and shrines so it really pays off to plan ahead, so you don’t miss out on Nara’s attractions.
 But that’s why you are here, eh?